 Renters have the edge in many cities.
-By Anne Kates Smith, Senior Editor October 31, 2006 Think of the buy-versus-rent relationship as akin to a price-earnings ratio for stocks.
+By Anne Kates Smith, Executive Editor October 31, 2006 Think of the buy-versus-rent relationship as akin to a price-earnings ratio for stocks.
 The housing ratio rises as rents fall, home prices climb, or both.
 Some markets sport historically high -- maybe dangerously high -- ratios.
 The P/E in Miami, where p is the median mortgage payment and e is the median apartment rent, has spiked from 13.5 in 2001 to 24.3 last summer, according to real estate consultants Torto Wheaton.
 Other dicey markets: Los Angeles, Las Vegas, Phoenix and Washington, D.C.
 Until these housing P/Es revert to more normal ranges -- the national average is 15 -- you may find renting a bargain.
 Use Kiplinger's online calculator to weigh your options.